4.1. Set traffic control (tcset

 --src-network SRC_NETWORK

-option required to execute with the --iptables option
+execute with the --iptables option when using tbf algorithm.

 --port DST_PORT, --dst-port DST_PORT

---src-port SRC_PORT target source port number to control traffic.
+--src-port SRC_PORT specify a source port number that applies traffic control. defaults to any.

 --exclude-dst-network EXCLUDE_DST_NETWORK